 How you display your action figure collection is absolutely key.
 Loose figures are easier to display than those mint in packaging.
 Loose figures can easily be displayed on shelving but if you want to do it right then you really need to go for the very cool display cases that are on offer

-There are some very good looking perspex/glass cabinets and display cases on the market but these do tend to be pricier but do really show off your collection in the best light.
-These types of display options are very popular with the statue collectors for obvious reasons.
+There are some very good-looking perspex/glass cabinets and display cases on the market but these do tend to be pricier but do really show off your collection in the best light.
+These types of display options are very popular with statue collectors for obvious reasons.

 Here are some quick tips on where to buy action figures from

-eBay is a great place to buy new and loose action figures from.
+eBay is a great place to buy new and loose action figures.
 But there are a few things to note before you do buy from eBay.

 You are going to be ok when buying loose figures as they will survive the postal journey.